JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 5. Normalise the result: move decdimal point after front 1 or 0 and set exponent

 ## Bitwise manipulations
-Shifts can be logical or arithmetic.
+Shifts can be logical or arithmetic or circular.
 Logical shifts fill empty space with 0s.
 Arithmetic shifts care about twos compliment numbers and fll with 1s if needed.
-Arithmetic are the ideal versions of logical shifts, but logical shifts are simpler
+Arithmetic preserve the sign bit!
+Circular use a carry bit and loop the number round.
+Since you dont loose information from doing a shift with a carry bit, you can keep shifting forever cyclically.

-Carry bits can also be used to store overflow bits.
+Carry bits store the overflow bits, but arn't always used.
 Used to check for the MSB or LSB.
-Since you dont loose information from doing a shift with a barry bit, you can keep shifting forever cyclically.

 Left shifts multiply the number by powers of 2.
 Right shift divide the number by powers of 2 and truncate the answer.

 ## Bitwise Masks
 Masks use boolean logic on binnary numbers.
 Imagine truth tables going across the whole number.
+They are used in networking to selects parks of the IP address that are needed for comparisons.

 XOR is EXCLUSIVE OR, normal OR is inclusive.
 Only one can be true.